 Each individual reasonable and necessary support in your plan must meet the NDIS funding criteria.
 Your whole plan as a package of supports must also meet the NDIS funding criteria.

 We check your overall plan to make sure all your supports make sense together.
 This means we check that your supports and the amount of supports will complement each other to help you fulfil an ordinary life.
+Learn more about reasonable and necessary supports.

 If you need a new support, which now means your overall package of supports doesn’t meet the NDIS funding criteria anymore, we may either: